brenoleite/EnochsDiary/src/site/notes/DNDSRD/35eSRD/Spells/All/Heal.md

 **SavingThrow**:: Will negates (harmless) **SpellResistance**:: true

-**snip**:: Cures 10 points/level of damage, all diseases and mental conditions. ^onelinedescription
+**snip**:: Cures 10 points/level of damage, all diseases and mental conditions.